 The Health Star Rating campaign and website launched in December 2014.

-The second Phase of advertising ran through July to September 2015, and further Phases of campaign activity are planned for later in 2015 as more products carrying the Health Star Rating become available to shoppers.
+The third Phase of advertising ran through February-April 2016, and further campaign activity is planned for 2017 as more products carrying the Health Star Rating become available to shoppers.

 How do we know the advertising is working?

 All government-led campaigns are subject to formal evaluation.

 For the Health Star Rating campaign, benchmark research was conducted in September 2014 (ahead of the launch of the Health Star Rating), with the first wave of campaign evaluation conducted in late August 2015.
 Future waves of research will be conducted after Phases of campaign activity to track the progress of the campaign.

 The research seeks to measure people's awareness and understanding of the campaign, and Health Star Rating generally, through questions such as:

 - Apart from brand names, can you think of any nutrition logos or labelling that you have been seen on food packaging to help you decide how healthy it is?
 If so, what was it that you saw?